 (b) another Territory that is declared by regulations in force under section 25 of the Agricultural and Veterinary Chemicals Act to be a participating Territory;

-“State” includes the Northern Territory of Australia;
+State includes the Northern Territory of Australia;

-“Territory” means a Territory referred to in section 122 of the Constitution of the Commonwealth, other than the Northern Territory of Australia, Norfolk Island, the Territory of Christmas Island or the Territory of Cocos (Keeling) Islands;
+Territory means a Territory referred to in section 122 of the Constitution of the Commonwealth, other than the Northern Territory of Australia, Norfolk Island, the Territory of Christmas Island or the Territory of Cocos (Keeling) Islands;

-“this jurisdiction” means Western Australia.
+this jurisdiction means Western Australia.

 [Section 3 amended by No. 21 of 2001 s.
 4; No. 84 of 2004 s.
 80.]